BrianMGreen2/Evidence-Council-Scoring-System/README.md

 - **Exhaustive, not first-pass** — every candidate layer is evaluated; no layer auto-wins by being first
 - **Composite scoring** — CI lower bound, pass rate, cost, and historical consistency are weighted together
 - **Persistent knowledge layer** — every evaluation result is committed to an append-only artifact that informs future rankings via recency-weighted priors
+- **Monte Carlo error detection** — boundary cases near the 0.98 threshold are classified, MC error is quantified, and a corrective action array routes statistically unstable decisions to the review council
-- **Council review** — close calls and failures are routed to a `ReviewTask` queue consumed by human reviewers or a configurable agent council
+- **Council review** — close calls, failures, and boundary instability are routed to a `ReviewTask` queue consumed by human reviewers or a configurable agent council
 - **Domain profiles** — scoring weights are swappable without touching governance logic

 ---